 Action for M.E. works to inspire action in order to end the ignorance, injustice and neglect experienced by people with M.E.
-One element of this is our work in parliament, which consists of engaging directly with parliamentarians, providing written evidence, and collaborating with other organisations.
+One element of this is our engagement with parliamentarians and policymakers, providing written evidence, collaborating with other organisations, and supporting parliamentarians to raise issues important to people with M.E.
 In doing so, we aim to facilitate more influence and create a better understanding of M.E. among policymakers.

-Action for M.E. frequently responds to government consultations in order to highlight how proposed policy changes would impact on people with M.E.
-Some of our recent responses have been submitted to:
+Action for M.E. frequently provides evidence to government to highlight how proposed policy changes would impact on people with M.E.
+Some of our recent submissions include:

 When responding to consultations we draw on a range of evidence from our previous reports, professionals, and people with M.E. and their carers.
 We often call for evidence through surveys or case studies, which can be instrumental in forming our responses.